swcarpentry/website/pages/membership.md

 ---
 ![Stockholm 2014]({{site.filesurl}}/workshops/scilifelab-2014-05-slice.jpg)

-A Member Organization is an organization that has made a commitment to the growth and spread of Software & Data Carpentry.
+A Member Organization is an organization that has made a commitment to the growth and spread of Software Carpentry & Data Carpentry.
 Members receive priority access to instructor training and guidance with capacity building at their organization.
-With local instructors, Members can readily run low-cost local workshops.
+With local instructors, Members can readily run low-cost local workshops as needed.
 Community developed lessons enable our instructors to globally share the effort for developing impactful lessons on technical topics.
-Memberships give Software and Data Carpentry revenue to ensure the ongoing development and maintenance of the lessons demanded by research communities.
+Memberships provide a sustainable revenue stream for The Carpentries to ensure the ongoing development and maintenance of lessons demanded by research communities.
 We work to give your local instructors support, mentorship and a forum for community lesson development.

 ### Membership Tiers